KorayErkan/tw-portfolio/system-configuration-quide/system-configuration-guide.md

 C:\ProSoft\users>prov_seat.cfg --user-type=client
 >>> Checking availability ...
 >>> Provisioning ...
->>> The seat with the id '747ba03cab6fe9c' was provisioned
+>>> The seat was provisioned with id cli-'747ba03cab6fe9c'
 </pre>

 * If a seat was successfully provisioned, listing the id will show that a new seat file has been created in the directory.